scionproto/scion/doc/protocols/stack.rst

 SCION border routers utilize specific underlay ports to process and forward traffic:

-* **Internal Interfaces**: Used for intra-AS communication between routers and with end hosts.
-A range of ports can be used for multiple interfaces.
+* **Internal Interfaces**: Used for intra-AS communication to receive traffic from end-hosts.
+Operators can choose the port freely.
+The same port must be configured on endpoints so that they can send outbound traffic.
+Routers with multiple internal interfaces can use a range of ports.
-* **External Interfaces**: Used for inter-AS links facing neighboring SCION ASes.
-Underlay and ports can be freely configured to match the neighboring router's requirements.
+* **External Interfaces**: Used for inter-AS links towards neighboring SCION ASes.
+Note that the choice of underlay protocol and UDP port is per link.
+It is independent from other links and intra-AS underlay.

 Control Plane Instances
 ~~~~~~~~~~~~~~~~~~~~~~~

-Control plane components require service ports for topology synchronization, beaconing, and PKI tasks:

-* **Control Plane Intra-AS**: Control services typically communicate over TCP/IP and UDP/SCION on ports **40000-40099**.
-* **Control Plane Inter-AS**: Control plane traffic across AS boundaries relies on QUIC/SCION, with the exact ports dynamically chosen by the service.
+Control plane components communicate  through RPC messages that are transported via Connect RPC.
+This protocol carries messages over HTTP/3, that uses a QUIC transport layer.
+Identification of the relevant addresses and ports for inter-domain queries is provided by  `Service discovery <https://datatracker.ietf.org/doc/html/draft-dekater-scion-controlplane-15#name-control-service-discovery>`_.

-For a comprehensive list of ports, refer to the `Control Port Table <../manuals/control.html#port-table>`_.
+For intra-domain control service instances, the operator may use arbitrary ports, that have to be communicated to endpoints.
+For a comprehensive list of ports used by this implementation, refer to the `Control Port Table <../manuals/control.html#port-table>`_.

 Protocol Stack Summary